-The method of studying the forms of political consciousness organization, was based on sociological research of the value orientations of political process subjects in different countries and was widely spread in applied science (Smelser & Baltes, 2001).
+The method of studying the forms of political consciousness organization, which based on sociological research of the value orientations of political process subjects in different countries, was widely spread in applied science (Smelser & Baltes,

+2001).
 The generalizations of a large amount of empirical material allowed distinguishing different concepts of political consciousness formation.
 Each of them was formed in a certain intellectual atmosphere and specific social conditions.
-Nevertheless, the problem of correlating between political institutions and motivational structure, which further determines individual's and mass cognitive and emotional background for the perception of the political situation, is the main reason to search for and investigate the universal concept of political consciousness formation.
+Nevertheless, the problem of correlating between political institutions and motivational structure, which determines individual's and mass cognitive and emotional background for perception of the political situation, is the main reason to search for and investigate the universal concept of political consciousness formation.

 The main goal of this article is to analyze the specifics of the formation and functioning of political consciousness in the modern global world.
 The relevance of this study is due to the problems of social forecasting in the face of uncertainty of globalization vectors.
-In this regard, the authors turn to the problems of the political consciousness typology in social theory concerning the motivational factors that guide the formation of political consciousness of the individual and mass subject.
+In this regard, the authors turn to the problem of the political consciousness typology in social theory.